 Make sure any good web design agency you choose knows their user experience.
 Ask questions around usability, information architecture, and how they approach user experience to ensure your users don’t get left in the shadow of a design that didn’t have them at the heart of it.

 You can build a website for free.
 You can also build a website for $200,000.
-The range of which websites can cost boggles everybody's minds, no matter who you ask.
+Here’s a quick comparison of common web design pricing models:

-To make things easier, you can use our free website cost calculator to get an estimate of what you can expect based on the industry standards and what you're needing.
+To make things easier, you can use our free website cost calculator to get an estimate of what you can expect based on the industry standards and your needs.
+We also invite you to explore Teamtown pricing.

 At the end of the day, your website is your biggest marketing tool.
 This is where first impressions happen.
 This is where prospects can get to know you.
 Having marketing expertise to make this marketing tool do its job in the best way possible can make the difference between collecting emails or collecting high bounce rates.

-After all, only 3 percent of prospects are ready to buy right now.
+After all, only 3% of prospects are ready to buy right now.
 When you go full sales-mode and forget about the marketing, you can also forget about that other 97% of your traffic.

 A well-rounded web design company will integrate marketing strategies into web design that help you capture that big piece of the pie.
 Things like lead magnets, email captures, and any methods that help you provide value in exchange for emails before forcing prospects into a purchase.